GiovannyRamirez/learn-postgresql/example_design/02_medium_clone.md

   Now, in Medium, the comments can replies, so, we can solve this adding a relation with a parent

   - _comment_parent_id_: Integer, here is an autorelation

+- _user_lists_: It works as a tags

+  - _user_list_id_: Integer, with autoincrement and, it will be primary key
+  - _title_: Varchar

+  Here, we can see a relation, because an user can have lists

+  - _user_id_: Foreign key from users

+- _user_list_entry_: It works to add a post into list

+  - _user_list_entry_id_: Integer, with autoincrement and, it will be primary key

+  Here, we can see two relations, first with user_lists, and, second, with posts, so

+  - _user_list_id_: Foreign key from user_lists
+  - _post_id_: Foreign key from posts